-By implementing strategic actions in support of culture and climate, we hope to achieve our goals in academic growth and achievement, described above, and to maintain a low suspension rate and positive indicators that students feel safe and connected to the Discovery Charter School community.
-We will also measure progress toward high attendance, and low chronic absenteeism (see above).
+By implementing strategic actions in support of culture and climate, we hope to achieve our goals in academic growth and achievement, described above, and to maintain a low suspension rate and positive indicators that students feel safe and connected to the school community.
+We will also measure progress toward a high attendance and low chronic absenteeism (see above).